adlnet/xAPI-Spec/xAPI.md

 <a name="timestamp"/>

-#### 4.1.7 Timestamp
+#### 4.1.7 Timestamp:

 ###### Description

-The time at which a  Statement was generated.
+The time at which a statement about an experience took place.

+###### Requirements

+A timestamp:

+* MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations);
+* SHOULD include the timezone;
+* SHOULD be the current or a past time when it is outside of a SubStatement.
+* MAY be a moment in the future, to denote a deadline for planned learning, provided it is included inside a SubStatement;
+* MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved)

+A reporting tool:

+* MAY consider timestamps from different timezones that represent the same logical time to be equivalent.

 ###### Details

-A timestamp in a statement that occurs outside of the system can differ from [Stored](#stored) (the system time of the event).
+A timestamp in a statement related to learning that occurs outside of the system can differ from [4.1.8.
+Stored](#stored) (the system time of the event).
 Namely, there can be delays between the occurrence of the experience and the reception of the corresponding statement by the LRS.
 Another cause is when statements are propagated to other systems.

-###### Requirements

-* A timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
-* A timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
-* A timestamp SHOULD include the timezone.
-* A timestamp MAY be a moment in the future, to denote a deadline for planned learning, provided it is included inside a Sub-Statement.
-* A timestamp SHOULD be the current or a past time when it is outside of a Sub-Statement.

 <a name="stored"/>

 #### 4.1.8 Stored

 ###### Description

 The time at which a statement is stored by the LRS.

-The stored property is the literal time the Statement was stored.
-Use [Timestamp](#timestamp) to track a time at which the Statement was generated.

 ###### Requirements

+Stored time:

-* The stored property MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
+* MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations);
+* SHOULD include the timezone;
+* SHOULD be the current or a past time
-* The stored property MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
+* MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved)

-* The stored property SHOULD include the timezone.
-* The stored property SHOULD be the current or a past time
+A reporting tool:

+* MAY consider stored time from different timezones that represent the same logical time to be equivalent.

 <a name="authority"/>